 Abraham Lincoln (February 12, 1809 – April 15, 1865) was the 16th President of the United States between 1861 and 1865.
-That guy who won the The American Civil War, proclaimed the slaves free, delivered the Gettysburg Address, and was born in a log cabin which he built with his own two hands.
-(Old joke.)
+That guy who won the The American Civil War, proclaimed the slaves free, delivered the Gettysburg Address, and was born in a log cabin which he built with his own two hands (old joke).

 He immediately followed James Buchanan and preceded Andrew Johnson.
 He's also known for wearing a top hat and being impressively tall (tied with Lyndon Johnson for tallest president ever, at 6'4").
 When he took direct control of the Union army for a brief time, he showed himself to be a talented military strategist as well.

-Was famously born in a log cabin, but not the one you can get tours of (despite what the guides will tell you); that one was built 8 years after he was born.
+Was famously born in a log cabin, but not the one you can get tours of (despite what the guides will tell you); that one was built eight years after he was born.
 As Stephen Fry once put it, it is dangerously close to the legendary schoolboy gaffe quoted above.

-It is also said that his ghost haunts The White House.
-His presence is sometimes made clear by appearing, if briefly, before some Presidents and other guests during times of great crisis (such as a kung fu fight againstRichard Nixon).
+Because of how high-profile Lincoln's murder is even today, it's often claimed that his ghost haunts The White House.
+His presence is sometimes made clear by appearing, if briefly, before some presidents and other guests during times of great crisis (such as a kung fu fight against Richard Nixon).

-The last living person to witness Lincoln's assassination at Ford's Theater was Samuel J. Seymour, who sat in the balcony box across from the Lincolns at age five, and appeared on the game show ''I've Got A Secret'' to relate his story 91 years later in 1956.
-He died several months later.
+The last living person to witness Lincoln's assassination at Ford's Theater was Samuel J. Seymour, who sat in the balcony box across from the Lincolns at age five, and appeared on the game show I've Got a Secret to relate his story 91 years later in 1956.
+Despite being introduced with a caption stating that he witnessed the shooting firsthand, he actually didn't see the shot when it was fired and initially sympathized with Booth as a kid because he didn't realize that he was the man who pulled the trigger until after the assassination entered the mainstream news cycle.
+Seymour died several months later.